ShotaOchi/sdlr/README.md

 ```

 ## Image
-We can display image.
+You can display image.
 ```r
 view(human)
 ```

-We can select points, lines, rectangles from image interactively.
+You can select points, lines, rectangles from image interactively.
 ```r
 pick(human)
 pick(human, type = "line")